hhhhzy/nlu_project/README.md

 ## Usuage

 ### Run jupyter notebook with the singularity environment
-For first time usage:
+For first time usage, create the two overlay files that contains all the packages needed:

 1. Clone this repo to greene scratch.

 2. In the main directory of nlu_project, run `bash ./scripts/create_base_overlay.sh` and `bash ./scripts/create_package_overlay.sh`.

-Start from here if you have done step 1 and 2 before:
+If you already have the overlay files:

 3. Go to https://ood-3.hpc.nyu.edu/ -> Interactive Apps -> Jupyter Notebook